egomezbpedro/bionic-format-addon-ws/README.md

 5. Click the "Format selected text" button in the sidebar.
 6. Bionic Reader will then format the selected text by making the first 60% of each word bold.

-You can also publish this add-on to Workspace add-on Marketplace if you want :).
+You can also publish this to Workspace add-on Marketplace if you want :).

 ### Example